-So if you’re headed to Barcelona, let me help you out with some Barcelona travel tips or do’s and don’ts which you simply must not ignore.
+So if you’re headed to Barcelona, let me help you out with some tips and tricks to make your travel easier.
+This Barcelona travel guide focuses on do’s and don’ts of traveling in the city – tips you simply must not ignore.

 This is the very reason we chose to stay at Hotel Continental at the La Rambla for our holiday.
 It was easier for us to explore all the nooks and crannies without fuss on foot.

 The first thing you must do before flying out to Spain is learning some simple, common Spanish words.
 Sí, Por favor, Gracias, Disculpe, No entiendo – yes, please, thanks, excuse me, I don’t understand – are all words you should keep in mind.

 Trust me, they do come in handy when you have to ask a local for directions or conduct yourself gracefully in general.

 Another important must-do Spanish typicality is visiting their wine bars and sampling delicious tapas as snacks.

 If you’re going to buying souvenirs, go to the Museum shops.
 You’ll get a standardized price and authentic merchandise.

 Now that was all you should do, but I guess the list of don’ts is going to be longer.

 First of all, try not to disrespect the local timings and schedules.
 Don’t walk into eateries expecting dinner service at 6pm.
 The Spanish eat at 8pm or later and while in Spain, do as the Spanish do!
 Eat like locals in Spain to get the feel of it.

 Don’t Have Paella For Dinner (It can give you sleepless nights):